 The survey indicated that Indigenous fishers in northern Australia harvested approximately 900,000 finfish, 1 million molluscs, 660,000 prawns and yabbies, 180,000 crabs and rock lobsters and smaller numbers of other species during 2000–01.
 The most prominent finfish species groups were mullet, catfish, tropical snapper, bream and barramundi.
 The most prominent non–finfish species groups were mussels, freshwater prawn, mud crabs, prawns and oysters.

-In 2011, the most recent year for which data are available, there were approximately 15.2 million hectares of native forests in the Northern Territory, comprised mainly of Eucalypt medium woodland (5.8 million hectares), Eucalypt medium open (5.0 million hectares), Acacia (957,600 hectares), Melaleuca (896,000 hectares), Eucalypt low woodland (855,400 hectares), Eucalypt low open (472,800 hectares), Mangrove (333,800 hectares) and Rainforest (259,700 hectares) forest types.
-Approximately 9.6 million hectares of the native forests are privately owned and 5.2 million hectares are leased forests.
+In 2011, the most recent year for which data are available, there were 15.2 million hectares of native forests in the Northern Territory, comprised mainly of Eucalypt medium woodland (5.8 million hectares), Eucalypt medium open (5.0 million hectares), Acacia (957,600 hectares), Melaleuca (896,000 hectares), Eucalypt low woodland (855,400 hectares), Eucalypt low open (472,800 hectares), Mangrove (333,800 hectares) and Rainforest (259,700 hectares) forest types.
+There were 9.6 million hectares of native forests privately owned and 5.2 million hectares in leased forests.
 There are no major timber processing industries in the Northern Territory.

-Sales and service income in the Northern Territory wood product industry was estimated at approximately $23 million in 2013–14.
+Sales and service income in the Northern Territory forest and wood product industry was not reported in 2015–16.

-In 2011, the Northern Territory forestry sector employed 244 people (0.3 per cent of the total employed workforce in the Northern Territory) compared with 197 (0.3 per cent) in 2006.
-The number of people employed includes forestry support services and timber wholesaling.
+In 2016, the Northern Territory forestry sector employed 282 people (0.3 per cent of the total employed workforce in the Northern Territory) compared with 243 (0.2 per cent) in 2011.
+The number of people employed includes the following categories: forestry, logging, support services, timber wholesaling; and wood, pulp, paper and converted paper product manufacturing.

 Henry, GW & Lyle JM (eds) 2003,